 We get it if coffee's your main motivation for getting out of bed in the morning.
 While many of us share a passion for java, how we take our coffee can look completely different.
 Some like it straight up; others swear by syrups; there are those who require creamer.
 And still, some believe in the powers of Bulletproof coffee.

-Below, we explain everything you need to know about Bulletproof coffee, including what it is and whether you should make it a part of your mornings, according to registered dietitians.
+Below, registered dietitians explain everything you need to know about Bulletproof coffee, including what it is and whether you should make it a part of your mornings.

 Video of the Day